 HOW TO MAKE ORANGE POUND CAKE

 In one bowl, mix together the dry ingredients.
 That’s the flour, baking powder, baking soda, and salt.
-Next, the vegan butter, sugar, and orange zest and extract get beat in a stand-up mixer.
+Next, beat together the vegan butter, sugar, and orange zest and extract in a stand-up mixer.

 LET’S PAUSE FOR A MOMENT AND TALK ABOUT STAND-UP MIXERS.